mdickinson/simplefractions/DEVELOP.md

   Make a PR for the version bump.
 - Ensure that the lockfile has been updated.
 (Not necessary if you used `uv version`.)
 - Prepare release notes in a (temporary) markdown file.
-- Tag the release commit with an annotated tag (e.g. `git tag -a 2.3.4`); include the prepared release notes in the commit message body.
+- Tag the release commit with an annotated tag matching the version (e.g. `git tag -a 2.3.4`); include the prepared release notes in the commit message body.
 - Go to the GitHub releases page: https://github.com/mdickinson/simplefractions/releases
 - Create a new release, using the previously prepared release notes.
 - Double-check that the release workflow succeeded and that the new release is present